Last updated on: 02/05/2017

 Although Agile project management has proved to be a great help for IT managers, nearly 48% of US project managers use it for non-IT projects as well.

-Since Agile project management is the best fit for businesses that have continuously changing environments and highly complex situations, it is often deployed in ever-evolving software and IT industry.
+Since Agile project management is the best fit for businesses that have continuously changing environments and highly complex situations, it is often deployed in ever-evolving software development companies in India.
 However, non-IT managers have also begun to use Agile for project management as even they find it difficult to articulate requirements without seeing a tangible product first.
 Agile ensures production of a quality product that flawlessly meets client’s requirements.